Quickstart¶

 nuvom runworker

-You can configure worker behavior (e.g., count, batch size) via .env
+You can configure worker behavior (count, batch size, scheduler backend, etc.) via .env.
+See Configuration for details.

 nuvom inspect job <job_id>